aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english" lang="en">
 5. And Toḇiyah answered his father: "All that you have commanded me I will do: but how can I take the money from the hand of Gaḇael, who knows me not, and I know not him?
 His father said to him: "Take this ring, which he has given me, and I have given him my ring.
 And now, my son, seek you a trusty man, who may go with you, and I will give him his wages.
 So Toḇiyah went immediately to seek for a man who might go with him, and he found the angel Raphael standing by.
-But he did not recognise him that he was an angel of YHVH.
+But he did not recognize him that he was an angel of YHVH.
 He asked him: "From where are you?"
 He answered him, "From the Children of Yisrael."
 He said to him: "Know you how to go to Madai?"
 And he said: "Yes."
 Toḇiyah said to him: "Tarry a little for my sake, and I will tell my father."
 Toḇiyah went and told his father.
 He said to him: "Call him."
 And he said to him: "My son Toḇiyah desires to go to Madai; are you willing to go with him?"
 He said to him: "Yes!"
 And Toḇi called his son immediately, and said to him: "Prepare yourself, and go with this man, and may the Elo'ah of Heaven prosper your way and bring you back in peace.
 </div></td></tr>